External Hard Drive Recovery

 The beeping sound happens when the heads crash on the platters, not allowing the platters to spin up, thus creating that beeping sound.

-Files and Folders Disappear
+Files And Folders Disappear

 If you see files and folders disappearing from your external hard drive, it could be due to a damaged file system.